5 healthy cooking oils that every kitchen should have

 However, there are good oils that can be used as well.
 These typically contain polyunsaturated and monounsaturated fats.

 With so many different varieties of cooking oil that exist on the market today, choosing the ones that are best for your health can be confusing.
 Here is a list that may make the selection process a little bit easier:

 - Olive oil: Whether of the extra virgin or light variety, olive oil is extremely heart-healthy, the AHA wrote.
 Derived from pressed, ripe olives, this cooking oil has a unique flavor that can be used for sautéing, frying, roasting and as a base for a variety of dishes.

-- Coconut oil: According to Authority Nutrition, 90 percent of the fatty acids in coconut oil are saturated.
+- Coconut oil: According to Harvard School of Public Health, 80-90 percent of the fatty acids in coconut oil are saturated.
 This makes it ideal for cooking over high heat.
 Comprised primarily of Lauric acid that can help kill bacteria and lower cholesterol, this oil can also help speed up metabolism, allowing the body to break down and process foods much faster.

 - Vegetable oil: Generally used for sautéing and frying, this oil is made from combining extracts of sunflower seeds, corn and even soybeans.
 With a flavor profile considered to be mild, vegetable oil can be used in a variety of healthy cooking recipes.

 - Palm oil: The unrefined version of this oil contains a healthy amount of Coenzyme Q10 and Vitamin E. Originating from oil palm fruit, the combination of both monounsaturated and saturated fats, as well as polyunsaturates, makes this oil ideal for healthy cooking.